Holomorphic curves in exploded manifolds: Kuranishi structure: Evaluation maps

-Around every curve $h$ in a family $\hat h$ of curves in $\mathcal U$, Lemma \ref{rmap} gives us the existence of $\abs G$ maps of a neighborhood of $h$ in $\hat h$ to $\hat f$ which are permuted by the action of $G$ on $\hat f$.
-The above paragraph gives a kind of uniqueness for these maps so that they patch together into a unique $G$-fold cover $\hat h'$ of $\hat h$ with a $G$-equivariant map into $\hat f$.
-In other words, there exists a unique map of $\hat h$ into $\hat f/G$.
-It follows that $\mathcal U$ is equivalent to the stack of maps into $\ex C(\hat f)/G$.
+Around every curve $h$ in a family $\hat h$ of curves in $\mathcal U$, Lemma \ref{rmap} gives us the existence of $\abs G$ maps of a neighborhood of $h$ in $\hat h$ to $\hat f$, permuted by the action of $G$ on $\hat f$.
+(Throughout this paper, $\abs G$ indicates the order of the group $G$.)
+As argued above, these maps are unique up to the action of $G$, so they patch together to form a unique\footnote{A unique $G$--bundle is one that is unique up to canonical isomorphism.
+When we have such local uniqueness, the cocycle condition for a descent datum is automatically satisfied, so we can patch together our locally defined $G$--bundles to a unique (up to canonical isomorphism) global $G$--bunde.} $G$--bundle $\hat h\bd G\longrightarrow \hat h$ with a $G$--equivariant map into $\hat f$.
+In other words, there exists a unique (up to canonical $2$-isomorphism) map of $\hat h$ into $\hat f/G$, in the sense of Example \ref{family map}.
+It follows that $\mathcal U$ is equivalent to the stack $\hat f/G$.

 \stop

 \